tarvv/CS450_Data_Networks/README.md

 # Programs made for CS450 Data Networks
-6 assignments I worked on for class.
+Six assignments I worked on for class.
 Directory and filenames are written as required by my professor.
 Weeks 5 and 8 use provided code from class textbook (Kurose & Ross, 2017) with the sections that I modified clearly labelled.
 The other weeks are entirely my own work.

 * **Week1_Program_Code_Suggitt**
 C++ program that mimics a common analogy for network transmission and propagation delay.